rfreitas3005/DonkeyKong3D/README.md

 - Avoid the rolling barrels
 - Try to reach the top platform
 - Your score increases as you progress
+- Press P to pause the game at any time

 ## Development